princeleonal/Principles_of_Computing_Coursera_RiceUni/Week 00/Homework 0.md

         """Returns the total fees ever deducted from the account."""
         …

   The deposit and withdraw methods each change the account balance.
 The withdraw method also deducts a fee of 5 dollars from the balance if the withdrawal (before any fees) results in a negative balance.
-Since we also have the method get_fees, you will need to have a variable to keep track of the fees paid.Test case should print the values 10 and 5, respectively, since the withdrawal incurs a fee of 5 dollars.
+Since we also have the method get_fees, you will need to have a variable to keep track of the fees paid.The Test case given below should print the values 10 and 5, respectively, since the withdrawal incurs a fee of 5 dollars.

-    TEST CASE:
     my_account = BankAccount(10)
     my_account.withdraw(15)
     my_account.deposit(20)